-The cycling path are well explained on Velodyssee website ( https://www.velodyssey.com/etapes/morlaix-scrignac ), they advise stages between 20 to 40 km a day and the tourist attraction there is on the way.
-Sometimes, some détours are possible but don’t forget you are cycling, a detour is often a long detour.
+The cycling path are very well explained on Vélodyssée website , they advise stages between 20 to 40 km a day and the tourist attraction there is on the way.
+Sometimes, some detours are possible but don’t forget you are cycling, a detour is often a long one.

 On the way, it is easy to find your route thanks to the sign.
 I didn’t get lost once!

 For my first day, I decided I wanted to sleep in Huelgoat so I made a 40 minutes detour to reach this Celtic Village.
 Huelgoat is well known for its lake and its legendary Argent Valley that is full of magical mossy boulders that have stirred the Breton imagination in fabulous ways.

 For my second day, I cycled from Huelgoat to Glomel.
 At the middle of this day track, you arrive on the Nantes to Brest Canal, travelling from lock to lock.